lukemunsch/promo-sales-review/README.md

 ## Credits

-Any credits for code or help that you have received.
+The project was inspired by the Love Sandwiches walkthrough.
+Thank you to the Code Institute for showing me the processes required to create a project like this.

+Thank you to the following people and sites for their advice and contributions to helping me understand and be able to confidently create this project;

-Chris Quinn - Mentor
+- Chris Quinn - Mentor
-Iryna Sanzhara - Slack
+- Iryna Sanzhara - Slack
+- https://pypi.org/project/pwinput/1.0.1/ - document to protect password input from anyone else viewing the input, improving user experience.
+- https://thispointer.com/python-4-ways-to-print-items-of-a-dictionary-line-by-line/ - to help me display the information in a dictionary in a more easily read format to improve user experience.